 The Code of Academic Integrity is reprinted in full on the Student Honor Council's site.
 For further information, contact the Student Services Office or the Student Honor Council.
-Lindsay Sarin, the Director of Academic Programs, should be contacted when an allegation of academic dishonesty is made within the College.
+The Director of Academic Programs should be contacted when an allegation of academic dishonesty is made within the College.